7 Best Things to Do on Murano Island in Venice

 In addition to these “must-see” Murano tourist attractions, there’s an even more crucial “must-do” item you must put on your itinerary: Savor every moment.

-Avoid our mistake and the temptation to rush from one spot to one spot just to catch everything.
+Avoid our mistake and the temptation to rush from one spot to another just to catch everything.
 Rushing past the island’s numerous historic structures is a surefire way to miss a lot!

 When you do that, you’ll miss the intricate details that give Murano its distinctive Venetian flavor.
 You won’t notice the eccentric touches that the island’s creatives have liberally peppered about.